 Audit risk Our audit response Audit results Estimates requiring management judgments and assumptions.
-Obtain documentation on management's control over accounting estimates and assess risk No significant issues were noted as a result of this testing.
-Review and assess the consistency of major assumptions used to develop significant accounting estimates Compare actual historical experience to models employed in such calculations Obtain calculations from experts for accruals such as employee future benefit liability and landfill liability, and assess assumptions and data used to prepare the report, and Review actual outcome of prior year estimates.
+We obtained documentation on management's controls over accounting estimates and assess risk.
+No significant issues were noted as a result of this testing.
+We reviewed and assessed the consistency of major assumptions used to develop significant accounting estimates.
+We compared actual historical experience to models employed in such calculations.
+We obtained calculations from experts for accruals such as employee future benefit liability and landfill liability, and assessed assumptions and data used to prepare the reports. • We reviewed actual outcomes of prior year estimates.

-Management override of controls\ (Region/PHC)
+Management override of controls (Region/PHC)